This is NOT your Father’s Bloody Mary

 On a recent Facebook Live Event I spoke of the power of rim salt to take your bloody up a notch.
 Adding some seasoning to the rim of your glass adds another dimension to the drink.
 And if it’s blended right, a good rim salt can compliment a bloody- much the way the right cheese can make a red wine taste even better.
 I’ve had some rim salts that distract from the drink.
 The folks at Vermont Fermenters take all of this quite seriously.
 I don’t really know exactly what Himalayan sherpa pink salt is.
 I had to look up what the hell Japanese dashi was.
 Seaweed from Maine… This is not your run of the mill corporate rim salt!
 Let’s taste it!

 Happy Belly is currently running a Holiday Special.
 Check it out here.

 Crafted specifically to pair with Happy Belly Bloody Mary Mix

 I love what Jeff and the crew are doing here.
 This mix is, to me, an experiment in a higher level of bloody Mary mix than what I find on the shelf.
 I love the marketing, the packaging, and the passion this product is wrapped in.
-The flavors are a wild horse that might need a little taming.
-A great base, I tweaked slightly to my own taste, which leans toward savory.
-I ultimately added a touch of salt and a dash of liquid aminos to hit my sweet spot.
+The flavors are a wild horse that excites the pallet.
+So damned good!
 I’ll add comments about the rim salt and the kimchi in the notes.
 I want to talk about this mix.
 Grab some, taste it, play with it, and write your impressions in the comments.